timescale/pgai/docs/vectorizer-api-reference.md

 Use `ai.embedding_openai` to create an embedding configuration object that is passed as an argument to [ai.create_vectorizer](#create-vectorizers):

-1. Set the value of your OpenAI API key [in an environmental variable][openai-set-key].
+1. Set the value of your OpenAI API key [in an environment variable][openai-set-key].
 For example:

    ```shell
    echo "export OPENAI_API_KEY='yourkey'" >> ~/.zshrc